 Full agenda and schedule to be released soon.

 The Midwest Leadership Institute will focus on successful outcomes in local government that require a deep understanding of interpersonal leadership.
 David M. Limardi, ICMA Midwest Regional Director, Robert R. Kiely.
-Jr., David E. Morrison, M.D., and Daven Morrison, M.D., will lead participants through an intensive six-day program designed to address the challenges facing local government professionals.
+Jr., David E. Morrison, M.D., and Daven Morrison, M.D., will lead participants through an intensive four-and-a-half day program designed to address the challenges facing local government professionals.
 This Institute is an expansion to Limardi's workshop, Interpersonal Leadership & the New Order of Things.